6 Weeks and 4 Days Pregnancy Ultrasound Guide:

 - Fever

-You need to take care of yourself.
-You need to take care of your baby.
+You must care for yourself.
+You must care for your baby.

 Helpful Tips:

-You need to take care of yourself.
-You need to take care of your baby.
+You need to care for yourself.
+You need to care for your child.

-You need to rest.
-You need to eat.
-You need to drink plenty of water.
+You need to give your body a rest.
+You need to eat food.
+You need to drink plenty of liquids.

 9. Diet and Nutrition: